Isotope

-Isotopes are distinct nuclear species (or nuclides, as technical term) of the same element.
-They have the same atomic number (number of protons in their nuclei) and position in the periodic table (and hence belong to the same chemical element), but differ in nucleon numbers (mass numbers) due to different numbers of neutrons in their nuclei.
-While all isotopes of a given element have almost the same chemical properties, they have different atomic masses and physical properties.
+Isotopes are distinct nuclear species (or nuclides) of the same chemical element.
+They have the same atomic number (number of protons in their nuclei) and position in the periodic table (and hence belong to the same chemical element), but different nucleon numbers (mass numbers) due to different numbers of neutrons in their nuclei.
+While all isotopes of a given element have virtually the same chemical properties, they have different atomic masses and physical properties.